jumpnow/jumpnowtek-site/_posts/2015-01-23-FreeBSD-Duovero-Device-Tree.md

 * MA_IRQ_0 : L2_CACHE_IRQ

 The interrupt is for cache debugging on *FreeBSD*.
-Not found in the *Linux* cache controller node.
+This interrupt is not declared in the *Linux* cache controller node.

 Used in `sys/arm/arm/pl310.c`